TourTrak/devcycle-mobile-app/README.md

    [leaflet-usermarker] into the third party libraries and [resources](https://github.com/tourtrak/resources) into the resources directory.
-5. Make a copy of "config.json.template" named "config.json" and change the app configuration:
+5. Make a copy of "config.json.template" named "config.json" and fill out the app configuration(config.json):

-  * Change "dcs_url" to match the URL used to access the host of [devcycle-server](http://github.com/tourtrak/devcycle-server).
- * Change "tour_id" to match the Tour Id of the currently active sprint on the server.
- * Change "tour_start_time" and "tour_end_time" to match the start and end times of the currently active sprint on the server.
-(This should be in Unix Epoch Time)
- * If you need to change them, "reg_retry_init" and "reg_retry_after" refer to the delay between retry attempts to register.
+  * Config File reference can be found [below](#config-file)

 6. If you are not planning on building both Android and iOS apps, you should update [this line][native-build-line] to include only the platform you wish